IOS jailbreaking: Motivation

 Expanding the feature set that Apple and its App Store have restricted is one of the motivations for jailbreaking.
 Apple checks apps for compliance with its iOS Developer Program License Agreement before accepting them for distribution in the App Store.
 However, the reasons for Apple to ban apps are not limited to safety and security and may be regarded as arbitrary and capricious.
 In one case, Apple mistakenly banned an app by a Pulitzer-Winning cartoonist because it violated its developer license agreement, which specifically bans apps that "contain content that ridicules public figures."
 To access banned apps, users rely on jailbreaking to circumvent Apple's censorship of content and features.
 Jailbreaking permits the downloading of programs not approved by Apple, such as user interface customization and tweaks.

 Device customization

 Software programs that are available through APT or Installer.app (legacy) are not required to adhere to App Store guidelines.
 Most of them are not typical self-contained apps, but instead are extensions and customizations for iOS or other apps (commonly called tweaks).
 Users can install these programs for purposes including personalization and customization of the interface using tweaks developed by developers and designers, adding desired features such as access to the root file system and fixing annoyances, and making development work on the device easier by providing access to the file system and command-line tools.
-Many Chinese iOS device owners also jailbreak their phones to install third-party Chinese character input systems because they are easier to use than Apple's.
+Many Chinese iOS device owners also jailbreak their phones to install third-party Chinese character input systems because they are said to be easier to use than Apple's.

-In some cases, jailbreak features are adopted by Apple and used as inspiration for features that are incorporated into iOS and iPadOS.
+In some cases, features introduced by Apple resemble features earlier introduced as jailbreak features for iOS and iPadOS, though implementations often differ.